 Diversity, Equity, and Inclusion

-Lane Workforce Partnership recognizes that diversity, equity, and inclusion are an active process that requires constant commitment.
+Lane Workforce Partnership recognizes that diversity, equity, and inclusion are an active process that requires constant commitment and opportunities for continued learning and growth.
 We will continuously strive to reach this vision through aligning services, cultivating collaborative partnerships, supporting community development, and engaging multiple perspectives and voices.

 - Enhance understanding of diversity, equity, and inclusion issues

-- Develop effective strategies for recruitment and retention to support a diverse workforce
+- Develop effective strategies to successfully recruit and retain a diverse workforce

 - Bring economic justice to the agenda